Medically reviewed by Katelyn Hagerty, FNP

 The process of getting and maintaining an erection depends on several factors, one of which is healthy, consistent blood flow.

 When you feel sexually aroused, nerve cells release natural chemicals called neurotransmitters into the erectile tissue of your penis, called the corpora cavernosa.
-These chemicals cause the blood vessels that supply your penis with blood to expand, increasing blood flow.
+These chemicals cause the blood vessels that supply your penis with blood to expand, increasing blood flow, according to an article published in the book, StatPearls.

 As more blood flows to the erectile tissue inside your penis, your penis starts to become larger, firmer and more ready for penetrative sex.